Jenna Freedman Zine Correspondence Collection

 Additions are expected.
 Accruals to be added in January of each year.

-Processors of this collection include: Erin Elzi, a zine intern in fall 2010, Robert Moeller, a zine intern in fall 2012, Elvis Bakitis and Annie Soga, zine interns in summer 2013, Alice Griffin, a student worker in the Barnard Archives fall 2014, and Amy Lau, an archives fellow in 2016.
+Processors of this collection include: Erin Elzi, a zine intern in fall 2010, Robert Moeller, a zine intern in fall 2012, Elvis Bakitis and Annie Soga, zine interns in summer 2013, Alice Griffin, a student worker in the Barnard Archives fall 2014, and Amy Lau, an archives fellow in 2016, and Claudia Acosta in 2023.
 Erin Elzi, Robert Moeller, and Annie Soga created processing plans for different parts of the collection.

 This finding aid was written by Annie Soga in June 2013.